Fidelity National Information Services (NYSE:FIS) Releases FY24 Earnings Guidance

-Fidelity National Information Services (NYSE:FIS – Get Free Report) updated its FY24 earnings guidance on Monday.
-The company provided earnings per share (EPS) guidance of $4.88-4.98 for the period, compared to the consensus estimate of $4.72.
+Fidelity National Information Services (NYSE:FIS – Get Free Report) issued an update on its FY24 earnings guidance on Monday morning.
+The company provided earnings per share guidance of $4.88-4.98 for the period, compared to the consensus earnings per share estimate of $4.72.
 The company issued revenue guidance of $10.10-10.15 billion, compared to the consensus revenue estimate of $10.13 billion.
 Fidelity National Information Services also updated its FY 2024 guidance to 4.880-4.980 EPS.

 Fidelity National Information Services Dividend Announcement

-The company also recently announced a quarterly dividend, which will be paid on Monday, June 24th.
-Shareholders of record on Monday, June 10th will be given a $0.36 dividend.
-The ex-dividend date is Monday, June 10th.
-This represents a $1.44 dividend on an annualized basis and a yield of 1.95%.
-Fidelity National Information Services’s dividend payout ratio (DPR) is -12.81%.

-Fidelity National Information Services announced that its board has approved a share buyback program on Monday, February 26th that permits the company to repurchase $500.00 million in outstanding shares.
-This repurchase authorization permits the information technology services provider to reacquire up to 1.3% of its shares through open market purchases.
-Shares repurchase programs are generally a sign that the company’s board believes its shares are undervalued.
+Fidelity National Information Services announced that its Board of Directors has authorized a stock repurchase program on Monday, February 26th that allows the company to buyback $500.00 million in shares.
+This buyback authorization allows the information technology services provider to purchase up to 1.3% of its stock through open market purchases.
+Stock buyback programs are often an indication that the company’s leadership believes its shares are undervalued.

-In other Fidelity National Information Services news, Director Jeffrey A. Goldstein bought 775 shares of the company’s stock in a transaction that occurred on Monday, April 15th.
-The shares were acquired at an average cost of $72.37 per share, for a total transaction of $56,086.75.
-Following the acquisition, the director now directly owns 9,052 shares of the company’s stock, valued at $655,093.24.
-The purchase was disclosed in a document filed with the SEC, which is available at the SEC website.
+In other Fidelity National Information Services news, Director Jeffrey A. Goldstein purchased 775 shares of the firm’s stock in a transaction on Monday, April 15th.
+The stock was acquired at an average price of $72.37 per share, for a total transaction of $56,086.75.
+Following the purchase, the director now owns 9,052 shares of the company’s stock, valued at approximately $655,093.24.
+The purchase was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
 Insiders own 0.68% of the company’s stock.

 About Fidelity National Information Services